cosinekitty/astronomy/source/c/README.md

-Given a rotation matrix that performs some coordinate transform, this function returns the matrix that reverses that trasnform.
+Given a rotation matrix that performs some coordinate transform, this function returns the matrix that reverses that transform.